oyilmaztekin/web-optimization-notes/README.md

 - Parsing HTML

 **`async` Script Loading**
 Downloaded while the browser is parsing the HTML.
 As soon as scripts downloaded will executed regardless the parsing completed or not.
-Use it when you want to modularize small piece of js not depend on any other script.

 - Parsing HTML
   - Downloading scripts